-Built in 2010, by Chesapeake Shipbuilding of Salisbury, Maryland (hull #94) as the Charles Burton for Vane Brothers of Baltimore, Maryland.
+Built in 2010, by the Chesapeake Shipbuilding Corporation of Salisbury, Maryland (hull #94) as the Charles Burton for the Vane Brothers Company of Baltimore, Maryland.

 Designed by Frank Basile of Entech and Associates of Houma, Louisiana.
 She was the third Sassafras class tug constructed for the Vane Brothers Company.